Nikolas-Charalambidis/weather/README.md

 This is also my very first webpage created at 2016 and published now.
 The webpage is hosted on GitHub Pages.

-:warning: At some point, the application can exceeded the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).
+:warning: At some point, the application exceeds the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).

-### Conventions
+### Course

-UNIB-4IZ268-Weather-web-application
- - `UNI` stands for the university project which is no longer under development after the submission date.
- - `B` stands for the bachelors' project which is published years after in the state of the submission date.
- - `4IZ268` stands for the university course of [FIS](https://fis.vse.cz/en/).
+ - [`4IZ268 - Web Technologies`](http://4iz268.github.io/) stands for the university course of [FIS](https://fis.vse.cz/en/).
- - `Weather-web-application` stands for the semestral application/output name.
+ - `Weather-web-application` stands for the semestral application name.
+  - This application was the 2nd semestral work for this course whereas the first one was a simple static webpage.

 ### Glossary